 Visiting faculty: Richard Bausch, Patricia Hampl, Barbara Hurd, Wally Lamb, Barry Lopez, Jean Valentine

 Literary magazine: Hunger Mountain

 Program description: The Master of Fine Arts in Writing Program is designed for students with a serious interest in developing professional skills in writing poetry, fiction, and nonfiction.
-Each semester begins with a 10-day period in residence followed by a six-month period of nonresident study.
+Each semester begins with a 10-day period in residence on the Vermont campus – or at the optional overseas residencies in Slovenia and Puerto Rico - followed by a six-month period of nonresident study.
 During each residency, students take part in intensive seminars and workshops with professional writers in areas important to the developing writer: contemporary letters, the literary tradition, techniques of writing, and critical analysis.
 The residency also includes public readings of poetry and prose, panel discussions, and special guest presentations.

 During the residency, each student plans a semester-long study project in consultation with a faculty advisor.
 The project focuses on the student’s own writing and includes a reading component appropriate to the individual’s background, interests, and needs.

 The student carries out the study project in the following six months, keeping in close touch with their faculty advisor throughout the period.
 Students submit a manuscript, as well as critical work, to their faculty advisors every three to four weeks for extensive comment and criticism.